chadwhitaker/numbar-docs/README.md

 ## Headers

-Numbar supports sending request headers for each request to your endpoint.
-You can manage your headers inside the General Preferences.
+Numbar supports sending custom headers for each request to your endpoint.
+You can manage your headers inside the Numbar General Preferences.
 [List of HTTP header fields](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields)

 <img src="http://i.imgur.com/8t8uT15.png" alt="" width="450">